hli90722/combining_experimental_observational/README.md

-This file contains the code needed to reproduce the simulation and data results in Section 4 of "Efficient combination of observational and experimental datasets under structural assumptions on outcome mean functions."
+This repository contains the code needed to reproduce the simulation and data results in Section 4 of "Efficient combination of observational and experimental datasets under structural assumptions on outcome mean functions."

 There are a total of four .Rmd files giving the main code for the two simulation settings and the two data examples.